Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

-\textbf{Baselines.} As there is no existing model that performs weakly-supervised amodal instance segmentation, we benchmark our model against state-of-the-art weakly-supervised approach without amodal awareness and mask-supervised approach with amodal awareness.
+The \textit{Occluded COCO} dataset \cite{compnet_cls_cvpr20} was introduced to test robustness of image classification to partial occlusion.
+It contains partially occluded objects from MS-COCO \cite{lin2014microsoft}.

-\textit{BBTP} \cite{bbtp_hsu2019weakly} explores bounding box tightness prior as its mechanism to generate segmentation mask under weak-supervision.
-Since occluder information cannot be encoded during weakly-supervised training, augmented training is not feasible and \textit{BBTP} is only trained on amodal bounding boxes.
-Thus, we evaluate both \textit{BBTP} and our model with supervising amodal bounding boxes.
+\textbf{Baselines.} As there is no existing model that performs amodal segmentation with class/box-level supervision only, we benchmark our model against \textit{BBTP} \cite{bbtp_hsu2019weakly}, a state-of-the-art weakly-supervised segmentation approach, and \textit{PCNet-M} \cite{deocclusion_2020_CVPR}, a self-supervised approach that leverages artificially generated amodal segmentation masks for training.

-\textit{PCNet-M} \cite{deocclusion_2020_CVPR} utilizes Mask RCNN \cite{he2017mask} as a modal segmentation backbone and learns amodal completion by artificially occluding objects with other seen objects from the same dataset in a self-supervised manner supervised by modal mask annotations.
-Due to the self-supervised learning, augmented training is implied within the model's construction.
-Since both \textit{PCNet-M} and our model only leverage on modal information, \textit{PCNet-M} is considered as the fully-supervised approach of our weakly-supervised model.
-In order to bridge this gap, we evaluate both \textit{PCNet-M} and our model with supervising modal bounding boxes.
+\textit{BBTP} explores bounding box tightness prior to generate object mask under box-supervision and requires the input bounding box to be aligned to the object center $c$.

-\textbf{Training setup.} CompositionalNets are trained from the feature activations of a ResNeXt-50 \cite{xie2017aggregated} model, pretrained on ImageNet\cite{deng2009imagenet}.
-We initialize compositional parameters $\{\mu_k\},\{\mathcal{A}_y\}, \{\chi_y\}$ as described in Section \ref{sec:prior} and set the vMF variance to $\sigma_k = 65, \forall k \in \{1,\dots,K\}$.
-We set the number of mixtures to $M=8$.
-We learn the parameters of $n=5$ outlier models $o = \{o_1,\dots,o_n\}$ in an unsupervised manner as described in Section \ref{sec:amodal_segmentation} and fixed a prior.
-We train the model parameters $\{\{\mu_k\},\{\mathcal{A}_y\}, \{\chi_y\}\}$ as described in Section \ref{sec:e2e}.
-The mixing weights of the loss are chosen to be: $\gamma_1=2$, $\gamma_2=1$.
-We train for $10$ epochs using stochastic gradient descent with momentum $r=0.9$ and a learning rate of $lr=0.01$.
+\textit{PCNet-M} utilizes Mask RCNN \cite{he2017mask} as an instance segmentation backbone and learns amodal completion by artificially occluding objects with other objects from the same dataset in a self-supervised manner.
+Hence, \textit{PCNet-M} is considered to be the mask-supervised upper bound for our model.
+Since both \textit{PCNet-M} and our model only leverage the visible parts of the object, they do not require known object center $c$.